-Content: Creative Writing is designed for juniors and seniors who desire to experiment in writing poetry, short stories and plays.
+Content: Creative Writing is designed for juniors and seniors who desire to experiment in writing poetry, short stories, and plays.
 Through writing prompts and short assignments, writers will focus on the elements of imaginative writing.
 Class members analyze works of well-known fiction writers while improving their own work through peer-editing and instructor feedback.
-Students may also develop a blog to publish their work.
+Students will develop a blog to publish their work and will submit work for publication.